 Exploring the fairness of energy policy

-In 2012, CSE worked with the Association for the Conservation of Energy to produce two reports for Consumer Focus as part of their ‘Who Pays?’ programme.
-The reports address:
+In 2012, CSE and the Association for the Conservation of Energy (ACE) produced two significant reports for Consumer Focus (now part of Citizens Advice).

-1. Impact of energy policy on consumer bills
+Report 1) The impact of future energy policy on consumer bills

-With energy prices rising, fuel poverty becoming more widespread, and households struggling to afford their energy bills, some have sought to focus the blame on the impact of energy and climate change policies that often result in a direct or indirect levy upon energy bills.
-Government and the Committee on Climate Change have responded by publishing assessments of the impacts that policies currently have on energy bills, and the likely impacts by 2020.
+For many, the blame lies with the impact of the Government’s energy and climate change policies.
+This often result in direct or indirect levies on energy bills.
+Government and the Committee on Climate Change have responded by publishing assessments of the impacts of these policies on energy bills now, and the likely impacts by 2020.

-This study reviewed these reports and produced an independent set of assumptions.
+We reviewed the government’s response and produced an independent set of assumptions.
 Six scenarios were used to explore the changes to energy bills through to 2020, combining three ‘fuel price’ scenarios (made up of wholesale, network, metering and other non-policy costs met by suppliers) with two ‘policy mix’ scenarios i.e. low and high impact.

 - Across all of our scenarios and across fuel types, the factor most likely to determine the average fuel bills in 2020 will be the costs of wholesale energy (fossil fuel prices) and the networks.
 It is not true to say that policy costs are driving the cost of energy bills.

 - In our scenarios, energy bills in 2020 are never both higher than in 2011 and higher than if the Government adopted a ‘do-nothing’ approach, abandoning all energy and climate policies this year.
 Overall the research finds the Government’s policy mix is an effective insurance against rising fossil fuel prices for the average customer.